 AUTHORS TAKE NOTE: The official publication date is the date the proceedings are made available in the ACM Digital Library.
 This date may be up to two weeks prior to the first day of the conference.
 The official publication date affects the deadline for any patent filings related to published work.

-Demonstration submissions are welcome in any of the areas related to aspects of IR identified in the Call for Full Papers on the SIGIR 2017 website.
+Demonstration submissions are welcome in any of the areas related to any aspects of IR, as identified in the Call for Full Papers.

-Papers should be submitted electronically via the EasyChair SIGIR2017 demo paper submission site.
+Suitable LaTeX, Word, and Overleaf templates for SIGIR are available from the ACM Website (use ‘sigconf’ proceedings template).
+Papers should be submitted electronically via the EasyChair SIGIR2023 demo paper submission site.
 At least one author of each accepted demonstration must register and attend the conference.

 To help reviewers and readers of your demonstration paper intuitively and fully understand your system, your demonstration submission should include either a link to a video recording or a link to the online web interface of your system (login details shall be specified in your submission if applicable).

 Please note that, unlike short and full paper submissions, demonstration submissions are single blind.
 You are not expected to take measures to conceal your identity from reviewers.